18F/join.tts.gsa.gov/pages/positions/cloud-adoption-specialist-usajobs.md

 - Skillfully map specific inquiries to product capabilities, identifying the product that best meets the agency partner’s needs.
 - Serve as a liaison between the stakeholders and the project teams, delivering feedback to the team, enabling them to make necessary changes to product performance or presentation
 - Support a safe, inclusive workplace and a positive team culture where all team members value diversity and individual differences

-## How to apply

-This announcement is open June 11th and closes June 25th at 11:59 ET

-In order to apply to this position you will need to create an account and apply via [USA Jobs](https://www.usajobs.gov/GetJob/ViewDetails/501933500)

-Need asssitance in applying or have questions regarding this job opportunity, please contact Amanda Schonfeld at jointts@gsa.gov